open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

               resource:
                 name: image-resource
           interval: 10m
-    # Any deploy can be used.
+    # Any deployer can be used.
 In this case we are using FluxCD HelmRelease that references FluxCD OCIRepository
     - id: ocirepository
       template:
         apiVersion: source.toolkit.fluxcd.io/v1beta2